No products in the basket.

 1, Start with Coffee, Sugar and Water.

 Grab your medium bowl and add ½ tbsp of sugar, 2 tbsp of granulated Coffee and 2 tbsp of hot water.
-If you want a sweeter drink, you might want to add up to 2 tbsp of sugar.
+If you want a sweeter drink, you might want to add up to 2 additional tbsp of sugar.

 2, Whisk Vigorously.